Shinobubu/Skeleton2CAT/README.md

 # Installation:
-   Drag and Drop the  Installer_DragNDrop.ms to 3dsmax viewport To create Shortcut Right click Tool bar and Click Customize, Go to "Tool Bars" Under Category Search for Shinobubu now drag and drop each icon to your desired tool bar location.
+   Unzip to any folder or check out the repository. find the file **Installer_DragNDrop.ms** Drag and Drop the **Installer_DragNDrop.ms** to 3dsmax viewport

+   To create Shortcut Right click the Tool bar and Click Customize, Go to "Tool Bars" Under Category Search for __Shinobubu__ now drag and drop each icon to your desired tool bar location.

 # Instructions: